-Distracted driving involves any activity that takes a driver’s eyes off the road or mind off the task of driving.
+Distracted driving involves any activity that takes a driver’s eyes off the road or mind off the task of driving such as texting, talking on a cell phone, checking an address, eating while driving, and more.
 Drivers who are distracted behind the wheel cannot react to a changing traffic situation.
 Distracted driving is incredibly dangerous.
 Even a momentary distraction can be enough to cause a collision and result in a serious injury or fatal crash.
 Understand your rights when you have been involved in a car accident with a distracted driver, and the Distracted Driving Attorney will go into more detail to fully help you understand what is considered distracted driving and how to handle your lawsuit.

 The Virginia Department of Motor Vehicles says that distractions generally fall into three categories:

 - Manual Distractions – Distractions that cause drivers to take their hands off the steering wheel.

 - Visual Distractions – Distractions that take the eyes of drivers off of the road.

 - Cognitive Distractions – Distractions that take the minds of drivers off of the task of driving.

 Drivers are confronted with hundreds of possible distractions.
 Some distractions may even fall under multiple categories.
 For example, texting while driving is especially dangerous because it involves all three types of distraction.

 Virginia law makes it illegal for any person to operate a moving motor vehicle while:

 - Using any cell phone or “handheld personal communications device” to text another person

 - Reading an email or text message transmitted to the device or stored within the device